Operating Schedule

 Giovanni Boldini, Portrait of Elizabeth Drexel Lehr, 1905.
 Bequest of Mrs. Eva Drexel Dahlgren.
 PSNC.2500.

 Explore the underground systems that made this great house a marvel of technology for its time.
+Tour times may vary.
+See the event webpage for details.

-For the first time in the 129-year history of The Breakers, the private third-floor family space occupied by generations of Vanderbilts is open for public tours.
+For the first time in the 130-year history of The Breakers, the private third-floor family space occupied by generations of Vanderbilts is open for public tours.
+Tour times may vary.
+See the event webpage for details.

 See and hear how the other half lived.
 This tour will highlight the stories of some of the men and women who worked to service the social whirl of Newport during the Gilded Age.
+Tour times may vary.
+See the event webpage for details.

 This series of programs, listed below, offers glimpses into the work that happens behind the scenes at the Newport Mansions, including curatorial, conservation, preservation, historical research and interpretation.